 DTH FINANCING AND LEASING.
 EchoStar currently offers financing and leasing options in conjunction with its DTH products and services.
 Other equipment manufacturers and distributors also offer financing to consumers who purchase their products and services.
-At times, certain of EchoStar's competitors have offered consumers longer amortizations of their loans than EchoStar has offered.
+Historically, certain of EchoStar's competitors have offered consumers longer amortizations of their loans than EchoStar has offered.
 Long amortizations are popular with DTH retailers, who can then offer the consumer a lower monthly payment, or a more expensive system for the same payment.
-EchoStar has experienced a decline in financing revenue due partially to the longer loan amortizations offered by some of EchoStar's competitors.
-With its new financing arrangements with two national banks and a leasing organization, EchoStar is able to make available financing which it believes is competitive with that available from its competitors.
+With its financing arrangements with national banks and a leasing organization, EchoStar is currently able to make available financing which it believes is competitive with that available from its competitors.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."

-GOVERNMENT REGULATION GENERAL
+GOVERNMENT REGULATION

 Authorizations and permits issued by the FCC and foreign regulatory agencies performing similar functions are required for the operation of satellites and other components of the EchoStar DBS System, and the sale of satellite receivers and other EchoStar-Registered Trademark- products in the United States and certain foreign countries.
 In addition, as the prospective operator of a privately owned United States satellite system, EchoStar is subject to the regulatory authority of the FCC and the International Radio Regulations promulgated by the ITU.
 As a distributor of television programming, EchoStar is also affected by numerous laws and regulations, including the Communications Act.
 EchoStar believes that it remains free to set prices and serve customers according to its business judgment, without rate regulation or the statutory obligation under Title II of the Communications Act to avoid undue discrimination among customers, but pursuant to the recently passed telecommunications legislation, EchoStar may be classified as a telecommunications carrier subject to Title II.
 While EchoStar believes that it is unlikely that such reclassification would increase substantially the regulatory burdens imposed on EchoStar or have an adverse impact on EchoStar's DBS operations, there can be no assurance in this regard.
 EchoStar also requires import and general destination export licenses issued by the United States Department of Commerce for the delivery of its manufactured products to overseas destinations.
-Finally, because EchoStar has engaged a foreign launch provider for the EchoStar II satellite, and may engage a foreign launch provider for the EchoStar III or EchoStar IV satellites, United States export regulations apply to the delivery of the satellite and to providing related technical information to the launch provider.
+Finally, because EchoStar has engaged a Russian launch provider for EchoStar IV, United States export regulations apply to the delivery of the satellite and to providing related technical information to the launch provider.